Fyllee/fyllee/README.md

 You can then fill in your personnal information in the `.env` file.

-When this is done, launch Postgres with docker-compose:
+When this is done, launch Postgres with docker-compose.
+This will also launch pgadmin on `localhost:8080`.

 ```bash
 $ docker-compose up
 ```

-and then create the database and generate the schemas with MikroORM:
+Finally, create the database and generate the schemas with MikroORM:

 ```bash
 $ npx mikro-orm schema:create --run